MrDDream/ShortcutWall/README.md

 # <img src="public/images/logo.svg" alt="Mon Logo" style="width: 50px; height: auto;" /> ShortcutWall
 This documentation is available in [French](README.fr.md) and in [English](README.md)

-A Node.js web application for centralizing shortcuts to websites and shared folders, featuring an administration page for managing shortcuts.

 ## Overview
 ShortcutWall allows users to access their favorite websites and network folders from a single interface.
 The application includes an admin area for adding, modifying, and deleting shortcuts, as well as uploading custom logos and generating `.url` files automatically.